NJIT-CS490-SP21/lect5-demo-nyt/README.md

 ## Run Application
 1. Run command in terminal `python lect5-demo.py`
-2. See output for Gamestop articles
+2. See output with list of Gamestop articles